vincentdong/howdoi/README.rst

 .. image:: https://pypip.in/d/howdoi/badge.png
         :target: https://crate.io/packages/howdoi

-cecececeAre you a hack programmer?
+Are you a hack programmer?
 Do you find yourself constantly Googling for how to do basic programing tasks?

 Suppose you want to know how to format a date in bash.
 Why open your